edgio-docs/edgio-docs/src/pages/guides/app_security/managed_rules.md

 1. Create a managed rule that points to the updated rule set.

-2. Modify the desired Security Application Manager configuration's **Audit Managed Rule** option to the above managed rule.
+2. Modify the desired Security Application configuration's **Audit Managed Rule** option to the above managed rule.

 3. Wait a reasonable amount of time (e.g., 24 to 48 hours) to screen